 -Writing and Editing

 -Online tutoring and teaching

 Yes, there are online jobs that don’t require any experience.
-Some examples include online data entry clerk, online survey taker, online customer service representative, and online tutoring.
+Some examples include online data entry clerks, online survey takers, online customer service representatives, and online tutors.
 These jobs often provide on-the-job training to help you gain the necessary skills for the role.

 Yes, some online jobs may require you to have specific equipment or software.
 For example, an online graphic designer may need to have a high-quality computer, software such as Adobe Creative Suite, and a reliable internet connection.
 Similarly, an online teacher may need to have a camera, microphone, and internet connection in order to conduct virtual classes.